To contact our Irving law office call us at (972) 252-7565 or click here.

 1. The office should have some organization in their filing and traffic flow system.
 It should be something other than just a label with your name on it.
 In my office, as an example, we color code the files by type of case.
 Faxes are printed out on yellow paper and notes from conversations with the client on purple making them easier to find in a file.
 Each file has a corresponding 5x8 card that gets filed in a box by date for when the file needs to be seen again, making it impossible, well almost, to lose a file.
 That manual method is in addition to keeping track of the file by computer.
 These are just examples of things to look for.
 Every lawyer will have a different system.
 You should ask and the lawyer should be able to tell you his.
 If the lawyers says he cant describe the organizational or traffic flow system but ask the office manager or secretary, what does that say about his knowledge of how his office runs.

 2. A busy lawyer is most often a good lawyer: Most good lawyers will not be sitting around waiting for clients.
 When you meet him with an approaching court date close just days away and the lawyer tells you he has plenty of time, you should see a flag.
-While it is true we all have breaks in our schedule that your case may just fill, most of the time the lawyers calender is full at least two weeks out if not more.
+While it is true we all have breaks in our schedule that your case may just fill, most of the time the lawyers calendar is full at least two weeks out if not more.

 3. Good lawyers will have good references: Can he suggest or describe other cases like yours he has handled.
 And to what result.
 Were you referred to the lawyer by a person he has done work for before.
 What did they say about his strengths and weaknesses.
 Don’t be fooled by a big firm, fancy offices, or expensive clothes.
 Those are trappings.
 You are hiring him for his knowledge and brains.
 And even more important, his experience and knowledge of the system.
 How long has the lawyer been doing the type of work you are asking him to do.
 Does he know the Judges and how they respond to certain facts.
 Can he, only after knowing all the facts, give you a realistic prognosis.